3ghin5/hatelace/tpt.md

  * Del Norte crowdsourcing (Like in AP Stats) would provide a more diverse sample size than just those who enjoy computer science, and crowdsourcing would help our final project by testing out features or getting feedback and data.

+## 5.5 Questions

+<div class="tenor-gif-embed" data-postid="22397278" data-share-method="host" data-aspect-ratio="1" data-width="100%"><a href="https://tenor.com/view/miss-minutes-issste-miss-minutes-issste-holi-gif-22397278">Miss Minutes GIF</a>from <a href="https://tenor.com/search/miss-gifs">Miss GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>

+When you create a GitHub repository it requests a license type.
+Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.
+Make a license for your personal and Team project.
+Document license you picked and why.

+## 5.6 Questions

+Describe PII you have seen on project in CompSci Principles.

+What are your feelings about PII and your exposure?

+Describe good and bad passwords?
+What is another step that is used to assist in authentication.

+Try to describe Symmetric and Asymmetric encryption.

+Provide and example of encryption we used in deployment.

+Describe a phishing scheme you have learned about the hard way.
+Describe some other phishing techniques.

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/3ghin5/hatelace/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.